ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 and associated scientific advice to management.

-Simulation testing is a critical component to testing fishery stock-assessment methods, particularly given the potential for model misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004; @deroba2013a].
+Simulation testing is a critical component to testing fishery stock assessment methods, particularly given the potential for model misspecification [@hilborn1987; @hilborn1992; @rosenberg1994; @peterman2004; @deroba2013a].
 With simulation testing